Being present doesn’t mean you are not invisible

 A recent article in the Economist “Working from home: out of sight out of mind,” highlighted the negative impact that a flexible work place culture can have on some individual employee’s promotion prospects, if they are home-based.
 But the piece also prompted a wider debate, as a number of people went to great lengths to share with me!

-Marianne commented “This concept of “invisibility” within organisations has been with us for some time and isn’t just associated with the development of new technology!
-An employee can be forgotten even when surrounded by co-workers and any number of corporate situations can cause employees to become invisible”
+Marianne commented “This concept of “invisibility” within organisations has been with us for some time.
+It isn’t just associated with the development of new technology!
+An employee can be forgotten even when surrounded by co-workers.
+Any number of corporate situations can cause employees to become invisible”

 Being present isn’t the same as being visible, or even being heard!
 None of these are necessarily related to new technology or changing workplace practises!